Articles > Criminal Justice > Careers in criminal justice

 Written by Michael Feder

-Depending on your career goals, a criminal justice degree may be worth the investment.
+Why would students want to pursue one of the many careers in criminal justice?
+Depending on career goals, a criminal justice degree may be worth the investment.
 A degree isn’t necessary for some jobs in law enforcement, corrections and other legal professions.
-However, criminal justice degrees can provide the foundational skills for those planning on a career in law enforcement or the criminal justice system.
+However, criminal justice degrees can provide the foundational skills for those planning on a career in the criminal justice system.

-Criminal justice degrees are available at the associate, bachelor's and master’s degree levels.
-(Doctoral programs in criminal justice are also available at some universities.)
-These programs provide knowledge to help you succeed in the complex world of modern law enforcement, security and corrections.
+Criminal justice degrees are available at the associate, bachelor's and master’s degree levels (doctoral programs in criminal justice are also available at some universities).
+These programs provide knowledge to help individuals succeed in the complex world of modern law enforcement, security and corrections.
 Courses may include ethics and cultural competency in addition to report writing, de-escalation techniques and other skills necessary for criminal justice careers.

-Finally, a criminal justice degree can prepare graduates to pursue a variety of different career options.
-In addition to working as a patrol officer or investigator, a degree can prepare you for public administration, corporate security, loss prevention or corrections and parole officer jobs.
+Finally, a criminal justice degree can prepare graduates to pursue a variety of different careers in criminal justice-related fields.
+In addition to working as a patrol officer or investigator, a degree can prepare someone for public administration, corporate security opens in new window, loss prevention or corrections and parole officer jobs.
 Criminal justice degrees may also provide educational benefits for those pursuing law school or other legal careers.

 Associate degree

 An associate degree in criminal justice generally takes two years to complete.
-You’ll likely learn the fundamentals of this subject area, including criminal thinking and the nature of crimes.
+Students will likely learn the fundamentals of this subject area, including criminal thinking and the nature of crimes.

-Some programs allow you to take specialized courses in your area of interest.
-For example, you may be able to learn technical skills to use in a career as a case manager, corrections specialist, regulatory affairs manager or police captain.
+Some programs allow students to take specialized courses in their areas of interest.
+For example, a student may be able to learn technical skills to use in a career as a case manager, corrections specialist, regulatory affairs manager or police captain.

 Associate degree programs also include liberal arts, math and other general education courses.
-These courses can give you the credits necessary to pursue a bachelor’s degree in the future.
+These courses can offer the credits necessary to pursue a bachelor’s degree in the future.

 Bachelor's degree

 It takes four years to earn a bachelor's degree in criminal justice.
-In addition to introductory crime-related courses, you’ll learn about the law, ethics and research procedures.
+In addition to introductory crime-related courses, students learn about the law, ethics and research procedures.

 Some federal law enforcement agencies may require a bachelor's degree.
 Additionally, a bachelor's in criminal justice can be a start on one’s educational journey toward law school or another post-graduate degree.

-After graduating from a criminal justice program, you can pursue careers in law enforcement, corrections or investigative specialties.
+After graduating from a criminal justice program, graduates can pursue one of many careers in criminal justice, including law enforcement, corrections or investigative specialties.
 Here are a few criminal justice career options for those who are interested.

 Salary ranges are not specific to students or graduates of University of Phoenix.
 Actual outcomes vary based on multiple factors, including prior work experience, geographic location and other factors specific to the individual.
 University of Phoenix does not guarantee employment, salary level or career advancement.
 BLS data is geographically based.
 Information for a specific state/city can be researched on the BLS website.